So you’d like to teach the Bible? How do you get started? How do you decide if Bible teaching is your calling? Here’s my advice for aspiring teachers.

 The audio recording of this presentation was lost.
 Below is a compilation of notes from those who attended.

-Ultimately, how you handle your speaking notes depends personal preference.
-As you experiment to find what works best for you, here are some ideas that may help you find your style and prepare like a pro.
+Ultimately, how you handle your speaking notes will depend on personal preference.
+As you experiment, here are some ideas that may help you find your style and prepare like a pro.